 The second category of information which can be included on a certificate of good standing covers any details the purchaser requests, which Companies House could reasonably expected to have knowledge of.

-Items here could include the names and addresses of the company’s directors, the authorised and issued share capital, the first shareholders and the registered office address.
+Items here could include the names and addresses of the company’s directors, appointment dates and the registered office address.

 The Need for a Certificate